Is PP405 the Answer to Hair Loss?

 - Phase 2b: Further investigates efficacy and safety in a larger cohort.

-- Phase 3: Large-scale, multicenter trials to compare the drug against placebo or current standards of care before potential approval.
+- Phase 3: Large-scale, multicenter trials to compare the drug against placebo or a different drug that is used as

 Why AlviArmani Did Not Pursue the FDA Route with TR6